Woodcut depicting cooperative living housing

 • Ensure the lasting affordability, quality, and security of housing and other community assets by entrusting a nonprofit organization with responsibility for their long-term stewardship.

-• Nurture a robust “third sector” of private, nonprofit organizations capable of working in concert with government to deliver housing, economic development and other essential services to local neighborhoods and communities.
+• Nurture a robust “third sector” of private, nonprofit organizations capable of working in partnership with government to deliver housing, economic development and other essential services to local neighborhoods and communities.

-• Empower residents to have a voice in the development of their own communities.
+• Empower residents to have a voice in the ownership, development, and use of lands and buildings within their own communities.